Tuesday, August 29, 2006

 In 1948 Norbert Weiner published a book, Cybernetics, defined as a neurological communication and control theory already in use in small circles at that time.
 Yoneji Masuda, "Father of the Information Society," stated his concern in 1980 that our liberty is threatened Orwellian-style by cybernetic technology totally unknown to most people.
 This technology links the brains of people via implanted microchips to satellites controlled by ground-based supercomputers.

+The first brain implants were surgically inserted in 1974 in the state of Ohio, USA and also in Stockholm, Sweden.
 Brain electrodes were inserted into the skulls of babies in 1946 without the knowledge of their parents.
 In the 1950s and 60s, electrical implants were inserted into the brains of animals and humans, especially in the U.S., during research into behavior modification, and brain and body functioning.
 Mind Control (MC) methods were used in attempts to change human behaviour and attitudes.
 Influencing brain functions became an important goal of military and intelligence services.

 Thirty years ago brain implants showed up in X-rays the size of one centimetre.
 Subsequent implants shrunk to the size of a grain of rice.
 They were made of silicon, later still of gallium arsenide.
 Today they are small enough to be inserted into the neck or back, and also intravenously in different parts of the body during surgical operations, with or without the consent of the subject.
 It is now almost impossible to detect or remove them.